My Fourth Visit

 why don’t you take them for half

-who would want an old photo
+who else would want an old photo

 and i reply with a laugh